ashrea06/recon/Recon.md

 # ☁️ Cloud Provider Analysis

-Increasingly, organizations are using cloud providers for various services.
+- Increasingly, organizations are using cloud providers for various services.
 Those services may expose the ability to perform enumeration of organizational resources, execute authentication attacks, or may directly expose sensitive information to the public.

 ## Cloud Provider Username Enumeration

-- Cloud providers like Microsoft 365 and Google GSuite suffer from username enumeration on their respective login pages.
+**Note** : Cloud providers like Microsoft 365 and Google GSuite suffer from username enumeration on their respective login pages.
 Submitting a valid email address to the login page of a given service may be enough to confirm the use of those services by the organization.

-Submit a valid email address to https://login.microsoftonline.com.
+- Submit a valid email address to https://login.microsoftonline.com.

-Submit a valid email address to https://accounts.google.com.
+- Submit a valid email address to https://accounts.google.com.

-Record results indicating usage in the reconnaissance report.
+- Record results indicating usage in the reconnaissance report.

 **Note** : Valid email addresses for the above checks may be selected from Email Address Enumeration or Third-Party breach data assembled above.
 The email address of the point of contact may also be used for this purpose.